You Are What You Annotate: Towards Better Models through Annotator Representations: Details of the Group Alignment with Demographic Features

 \section{Details of the Group Alignment with Demographic Features}

-\paragraph{Dimension of Demographic Features} There are 12 dimensions for the demographic features, including age, race, Hispanic or Latino, great up area, current live area, current live region, annual household income, education, employment status, living situation, political identification, and gender. \Cref{tab: major-group-demo} shows examples of the different demographic features for each dimension.
+\paragraph{Dimension of Demographic Features.} We select seven dimensions that are sequential or can be regarded as sequential data here, including age, grew-up area, current living area, annual household income, education, political identification, and gender. \Cref{tab: major-group-demo} shows examples of the different demographic features for each dimension.
+Note that the values for each dimension are the most prevalent ones in the group, they are not necessarily coming from a single person in that group.

 \paragraph{Methods} We first conduct the K-means clustering to cluster the embeddings.
 For an annotator $a_i$ corresponding to the data point in the cluster, we find his or her demographic features for all the dimensions in the metadata for each dimension $\{d_1, d_2, \cdots, d_{12}\}$.
 There could be imbalances for the number of people from $d_j$ corresponding to the dimension $D_j$, for instance, there might be more females than males in terms of the gender dimension.
 Therefore, when counting its frequency in a cluster/group, we give a multiplier $\alpha$ for $d_j$